Skip to content

 Finding Your Way

-It is one of the finest shopping streets in Europe and next to the Jungfernstieg.
-At the end of the street from Neuer Wall you will find the Town Hall, a useful ”anchor’ to orientate around in the city.
+It is one of the finest shopping streets in Europe, next to the Jungfernstieg.
+At the end of the street from Neuer Wall, you will find the Town Hall, a proper “anchor” to orientate yourself around the city.

 Hamburg Boat Tour – Speicherstadt